javiserna/eROSITA-X-Plorer/README.md

 ```zsh
 $ python erositaviz.py "RA" "DEC"
 ```
-This will display the eROSITA light curve for the specified target.
-Enjoy exploring!
+This will display the eROSITA light curve and spectra for the specified target.
+For your record, the *txt data files and plots are saved in the "downloads" folder in the working directory.
+Enjoy exploring eROSITA data!

 ### Example
 The star "AB Dor" is known to be a strong X-ray source, so an active star.
 The eROSITA products are: